 We are currently working on our training schedule for 2024.
 If you are interested in hosting an ACEs training for your organization, please give us a call at 605-692-4979.

 FREQUENTLY ASKED QUESTIONS

 - Where will the training be?
-The online options will be hosted over Zoom.
+To be determined.

 - How much does the training cost?
 The training is FREE!

 - Will there be another opportunity?
-If you would like to schedule an in-person training, please reach out to Brookings Area United Way.
+Yes - we are currently working on our 2024 training schedule.
+If you would like to host a training for your organization, please reach out to Brookings Area United Way at 605-692-4979.